Association of Mennonite Evangelical Churches in France

-Association of Mennonite Evangelical Churches in France (Association des églises évangéliques mennonites de France) is the conference of Mennonites in France.
+Association of Mennonite Evangelical Churches in France (Association des églises évangéliques mennonites de France) is a Mennonite Christian association of churches in France.
 It is a member of the Mennonite World Conference.

 History

 The AEEMF has its origins in two organizations, the Association of Mennonite Churches of France, founded in 1925 and the French-speaking Mennonite Churches, founded in 1928.
 The two organizations merged in 1980 to form the Association of Evangelical Mennonite Churches of France.

 Statistics

-According to a census of the denomination, in 2022, it would have 31 churches and 2,100 members.
+According to a census published by the association in 2022, it would have 31 churches and 2,100 members.